AND3SIL4/challenges/fullstack/README.md

 3. Move vite (eslintrc.cjs) config to the root of the repository

 4. Add node option in true in the file previously added

+5. Crea workspace (pnpm-workspace.yaml) and pnpm install --filter [package_name] [command_execution]

+6. Run the packages with only one command (pnpm --filter '**' dev ) and then add to the main script

 ```